elixir-lang/elixir-lang.github.com/getting-started/typespecs-and-behaviours.markdown

 If a module adopting a given behaviour doesn't implement one of the callbacks required by that behaviour, a compile-time warning will be generated.

 Furthermore, with `@impl` you can also make sure that you are implementing the **correct** callbacks from the given behaviour in an explicit manner.
-For example, the following parser implements both `parse` and `extensions`, however thanks to a typo, `BADParser` is implementing `parse/0` instead of `parse/1`.
+For example, the following parser implements both `parse` and `extensions`; however, thanks to a typo, `BADParser` is implementing `parse/0` instead of `parse/1`.

 ```elixir
 defmodule BADParser do